Josephwhx/IDAssignment1/README.md

 ## Features
 **Existing Features** <br>
-- Feature 1 - Allows user to navigate around website easily with a navigation bar
+- Navigation bar - Allows user to navigate around website easily
-- Feature 2 - Newsletter, allows user to input their email (Won't be collecting the data, just a template)
+- Newsletter - Allows user to input their email (Won't be collecting the data, just a template)
+- Partial shopping cart - Allows user to add item in cart and remove all (A shopping cart without a checkout page, but it's still works)
+- Button to increase quantity of item - Allows user to add any amount of items they want to cart
+- Menu button (for mobile) - Allows user to navigate easily around the website
+- Hover effects - For aesthetics

 <br>

 **Features left to implement** <br>
-- Shopping cart
+- Full Shopping cart

 ## Technology Used
 * Ionicons